danielecampione/open_teradata_viewer/readme.txt

 DR 154936 Support Stored Password Protection
 DR 184352 Translate new JDBC 16.0 error messages into Japanese

+This release includes changes to address the following DRs, originally included in release 15.10.00.37:

+DR 188567 Conditional QVCI usage per flag provided by DBS DR 188341

+This release includes changes to address the following DRs, originally included in release 15.10.00.36:

+DR 187689 TeraGSSJava support for MessageDigest algorithms SHA-256 and SHA-512 DR 187798 Avoid DBS DR 187498 QVCI fails to push down LIKE predicates

 This release includes changes to address the following DRs, originally included in release 15.10.00.34: